Range Finder

 How to use the Range Finder Tool

-- Type in a required Bearing (between 0 and 360 degrees)
+- Type in a required bearing (between 0 and 360 degrees) from north

 - Type in the distance of the range to find in kilometers